Wondering what a queued email in Gmail means?

 4. Untick that checkbox and restart your phone.

 Method 2: Clear Gmail’s cache

-Cache accumulation is another common reason for Gmail queued issues.
-Here’s how to solve it:
+A bloated cache is another common reason for Gmail queued issues.
+Here’s how to solve that problem.

-- Head over to your phone’s settings app.
+1. Head over to your Android phone’s settings app.

-- From here, find the application manager.
-On more recent Android versions, this menu is called Apps.
+2. From here, find the Android apps manager.
+On more recent versions, this menu is called Apps.

-- Scroll down until you find Gmail.
-The apps should be listed alphabetically.
+4. Scroll down until you find Gmail (the apps are listed alphabetically).

 This will clear all the temporary cached files like site data on your Android phone.

 7. You will need to log in again.